Cathay Pacific has welcomed four A321neos into its fleet to date, ahead of its planned launch of short-haul flights on the aircraft from 4 August.

 The jet includes a newly introduced Regional Business Class feature, providing “cocoon-like” seating, divider screens, and 15.6-inch Ultra-HD personal TV screens.

-Cathay boasted of the jet’s sustainability, as it allegedly delivers 22 per cent reduction in CO2 emissions per seat, compared to the previous A321 – due to its advanced engine and larger winglets.
+Cathay boasted of the jet’s sustainability, as it allegedly delivers 22 per cent reduction in CO2 emissions per seat, compared with the previous A321 – due to its advanced engine and larger winglets.

-The addition comes after a year that left the Hong Kong airline with a HK$21.6 billion loss in revenue due to the pandemic.
+The addition comes after a year that left the Hong Kong airline with a HK$21.6 billion (US$2.8 billion) loss in revenue due to the pandemic.

 Last month’s load factor shows a slight increase, as the airline carried 50 per cent more passengers compared to 2020, but is still down 98 per cent compared to 2019.

-The airline announced last month it expected to lower its cash burn in the second half of 2021 to less than HK$1 billion (US$129 million) a month – down from HK$2.5-3 billion last year.
+The airline announced last month it expected to lower its cash burn in the second half of 2021 to less than HK$1 billion a month – down from HK$2.5-3 billion last year.

 Hong Kong is moving at a steady rate with vaccinations, seeing 26.4 per cent of the population receiving both jabs.

-The nation is also averaging between one to seven new cases a day since March, compared to over 100 daily last year.
+The nation is also averaging between one to seven new cases a day since March, compared with over 100 daily last year.